 Learning how to promote oneself for a particular role in this work is a tricky lesson to learn, but very well worth doing, as it shall be of great use to the Student for the rest of her academic, working, and social life.
 Equally, learning to acknowledge gracefully that one member is outstanding at a certain task, and is the obvious candidate for the work, is a worthwhile social skill to acquire.

 However, specific achievements as they appear, should always be acknowledged in the moment, as well as noted in the Student's on-going Evaluation.
 We all need a confidence boost, and a Student should always be told when she does particularly good work, and why you think it is worth mentioning.
+A compliment is of little use unless the reasoning behind it is given at the same time.
 You should then ask the student if she sees the point you are making, and ask her for another example.
 This request has a twofold aim; it reinforces the gain, and clarifies that the Student does, in fact, know which piece of her work is being lauded and why.

 RESILIENCE is also nurtured in sport, art, drama or music groups, who meet outside school hours, frequently a mix of classmates, fellow school pupils, and young people from the neighbourhood.
 These are particularly useful situations for building resilience, as there will be varying degrees of acquaintance between the members of the groups, and young people will have to learn to balance friendships with working towards the best outcome for the group, which can sometimes be a problem, as young people find themselves in situations where they have to make choices they may prefer to avoid.